 - Able to walk/hike through varied terrain;

-- Occasional evening and weekend hours required (approximately 5 hours per month).
+- Occasional evening and weekend hours required (approximately 6 hours per month);

 - Valid state driver’s license and own transportation required.

-- June 7-16, 2021: Fellow start date at Heritage Conservancy (Fellows may arrange with their Supervisor to begin any time within the first week of the program.)
+- June 5, 2023: Fellow start date at Heritage Conservancy (Fellows may arrange with their Supervisor to begin any time within the first week of the program.)

-- August 20: Watershed Fellowship Summit (location to be announced).
+- August 18: Watershed Fellowship Summit (location to be announced).

-- August 27: Last day of Fellowship (Fellows may finish their term of service any time after the August 20 Summit as needed.)
+- August 25: Last day of Fellowship (Fellows may finish their term of service any time after the August 18 Summit as needed.)

 How to apply:

 Complete our online application HERE and email a resume to: Shannon L. Fredebaugh-Siller Community Engagement Programs Manager

-Application Deadline: Wednesday, April 14, 2021
+Application Deadline: Friday, April 14, 2023

 More about Heritage Conservancy